 as it involves climbing a ladder to reach a 'drop-down' bed from out of the

-ticket price, (the full COUPLE price on the form) so you might want to have a cruising partner.
+ticket price, (the full COUPLE price on the quote) so you might want to have a cruising partner.

 Let us know and

 we can see if another single is interested.
 We will try.

 You will also, of course, need to figure on your transportation

 to the port, and 'cancellation insurance'.
 The insurance will cost about ten